SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

 **The evidence of your repentance, which precedes your salvation by Grace, is proven by the way that you live (Mt 3:8).
-Works are the byproduct of salvation, not it’s cause, which is by Grace alone.
+Works are the result of salvation, not it’s cause, which is by Grace alone.
 Jesus taught that you could identify people by their fruit, that is by the way that they act (Matthew 7:16-21).** This is how we know it wasn't just lip service (Tit 1:16; Is 29:13; Mt 15:8) when we asked God into our hearts.

 <div class="mt">IV.
 THE WAY YOU LIVE IS EVIDENCE OF YOUR REPENTANCE</div>